DrSensor/vue-authoring-template/CONTRIBUTING.md

 # Contributing to F.I.D.E

-vue-annotator is a community-driven project.
+vue-authoring-template is a community-driven project.
 As such, we welcome and encourage all sorts of contributions.
 They include, but are not limited to:

 - Constructive feedback